 Anina glanced at the night sky.
 Once the sea-serpent appeared, everyone in the camp would be too busy trying to give it an offering, including Bunawi and Angtara.
 That would give her a chance to go into the camp, sneak into the king and the princess's tents, and steal their special swords.

 Anina's hands were clammy with cold sweat.
 This plan was much better than any she could have come up with by herself, but it also gave her only a few moments to steal the swords and get back under the cover of the forest.
 And she also had to sacrifice the swords without being seen, just as the sea-serpent was leaving.

 There were so many ways this plan could go wrong.
-Aklin and Danihon, in their note, had said that the king and the princess wouldn't bother wasting a few moments buckling in their swords when they would just be stepping outside to throw food and coins at the sea-serpent.
+Aklin and Danihon, in their note, had said that the king and the princess wouldn't bother wasting a few moments buckling in their swords when they would just be stepping outside to throw food and beads at the sea-serpent.
 But even if Bunawi and Angtara left their swords unattended in the tents, would Anina find them in time?
 What if she grabbed the wrong weapons?
 What if the king or the princess returned inside their tents while Anina was still there?

 “Psst, Anina,” a voice whispered from deeper in the forest.
 It was Aklin.

 Anina lifted her oversized servant's skirt and crawled to where her brother was frantically waving at her from behind a bush.
 “What's wrong?” she asked.